teuben/nemo/text/plotting25.md

 ```
 tabplot3.py -i table1 [options] [-i table2 ...] ...

-One (or more) tables can be plotted in a scatter diagram using matplotlib
+One (or more) tables can be plotted in a scatter diagram using matplotlib,
+each in their own style

 * options per input table